 When Jack died, however, God would not allow his disreputable soul into heaven.
 Jack then tried to get into hell.
 The Devil, who had previously committed not to claim Jack’s soul, would not let him in.

-But the Devil was kind enough to send Jack off into the dark with a burning coal to light his way.
+But the Devil was kind enough to send Jack off into the dark with a lump of burning coal to light his way.
 To carry it, Jack put the coal into a carved-out turnip.
 The spirit of “Jack of the Lantern,” subsequently shortened to “Jack O’ Lantern” (and evolving to the lower case jack o’lantern) has been roaming the Earth ever since.

 In Ireland and Scotland, people began to make their own versions of Jack’s lantern by carving scary faces into potatoes and turnips, and placing them in windows or near doors to frighten away Stingy Jack and other wandering evil spirits.
 In England, large beets were used.